exo-mer/2021-financial-ERPEL/README.md

 ```
 user $ which yacc
 ```
-Make sure [Yacc & Lex](http://dinosaur.compilertools.net/) are installed.
+Make sure [Lex & YACC](http://dinosaur.compilertools.net/) are installed.
 ```
 user $ which lex
 ```
-In addition a C-compiler is needed - check by running which.
+A C-compiler is needed to build from source - check by running which.
 ```
 user $ which cc
 ```